MemeKing/SignalStateMachine/README.md

 Finite state machine for Godot using signals between an fsm node and attachable state nodes.

 Full documentation is provided but please see the "example characters" for a quick-start and demonstration of how different genres can be achieved.
-Feel free to use these characters in your games if they suit your purposes well enough.
+You can use these characters in your games if they suit your purposes well enough.

+### Example Characters

+These are still "in-progress" but they demonstrate the basics pretty well as they are.

-Celestial: A platforming character that can dash and walljump.
+*Celestial*: A platforming character that can dash and walljump.

-ChosenZombie: Can equip different weapons that effect movement while attacking.
+*ChosenZombie*: Can equip different weapons that effect movement while attacking.

 Please suggest more character types if you have ideas.